Why Am I Like This And Feeling Different

 Does this scene sound familiar to you?

 Do you wonder why no one else ever seems to have this problem?
-Your feelings of otherness may stem from a mental health condition that others around you do not seem to discuss, which can make you feel isolated and question why you are different.
-It is possible to maintain a healthy life with a mental health condition even if it does make you different.
-Here’s what you need to know.
+Your perception of otherness may stem from a mental health condition that others around you may not discuss, which can lead you to isolated.
+It is possible to maintain a healthy life with a mental health condition even if it does include some sense that you are different from other people.
+Here’s might help your understanding of yourself.

 A man in glasses is standing up beside a desk and looking out of a window; he has a thoughtful expression.